To inform agencies of OSC's automatic processing of the LLS payment and to provide instructions for payments not processed automatically.

 OSC Actions - Automatic Processing

-OSC will automatically insert a row using the Earnings Code LLS on the employee’s Additional Pay page to make the payment.
-The payment amount is $1,250 for five (5) or more years and $2,500 for ten (10) or more years or a prorated amount, as described below:
+OSC will automatically insert a row on the employee’s Additional Pay page to make the payment using the Earnings Code LLS provided the employee did not already receive a 2008 LLS payment.
+The payment amount is $1,250 or a prorated amount, as described below:

-- Part-time employees who are on a Paid Leave of Absence, Workers’ Compensation Leave or Military Leave on March 31, 2009 receive a prorated amount based on the employee's regular part-time percentage prior to the leave.
+- Part-time employees who are on a Paid Leave of Absence, Workers' Compensation Leave or Military Leave on March 31, 2008 receive a prorated payment amount based on the employee’s regular part-time percentage prior to the leave.